alisharafiiii/kol-discord/ENGAGEMENT_ADMIN_FIXES.md

 - ✅ Tweets are being tracked with metrics
 - ✅ Users have connected Discord & Twitter accounts
 - ✅ Point rules are configured
-- ❌ Twitter API cannot retrieve who liked/retweeted (needs Elevated access)
+- ✅ OAuth 1.0a authentication properly configured
+- ✅ Points are being awarded using automatic like points system

+### How Points Work Now
-- ❌ Therefore, no points can be awarded until API access is upgraded
+- **NO "Elevated" API access required** - Standard OAuth 1.0a is sufficient
+- **NO tweetLikedBy endpoint used** - We don't try to fetch who liked tweets
+- **Automatic Like Points**: Awarded to users who Retweet OR Comment
+- **No Duplicates**: If a user both comments and retweets, they get like points only once

+### Points System Implementation:
+- **Reply Only**: Awards reply points + automatic like points
+- **Retweet Only**: Awards retweet points + automatic like points
+- **Both Actions**: Awards reply + retweet + single set of like points (no duplicates)

 ### Optimization Implemented
 To minimize API rate limit issues:
 - **Metrics-only mode**: Updates tweet metrics (likes, RTs, replies) every run
-- **Detailed mode**: Checks who liked/retweeted (runs hourly or on-demand)
+- **Detailed mode**: Checks who retweeted/replied (runs hourly or on-demand)
 - **Force flag**: Use `--force-detailed` to run detailed check immediately
 - **Result**: ~95% reduction in API calls while keeping metrics current

-### Twitter API Update (Latest)
-Due to Twitter API changes:
-- **Removed**: `/liking_users` endpoint calls (Twitter no longer provides this data)
-- **New Logic**: Users who comment or retweet automatically get like points too
-- **Points System**:
-  - Reply: Awards reply points + like points
-  - Retweet: Awards retweet points + like points
-  - Both: Awards reply + retweet + single set of like points (no duplicates)

 ## Future Considerations